MendozaAndrei/TermProjectJavascript/README.md

 Rafeel
 1. Improved UI design by removing navigation bar from Admin and Login page
-2. Fixed register button to add
+2. Made registration button that adds user to database and checks if the email exists and also made an addUser method in userModel.js